JBrandonS/MLPNG/CODE.md

 # Code Structure

-quick notes on the code structure
+Some quick notes on the code structure

 ## Important Files